Portal Natural Sciences

 Useful information perfect for a coffee break – join our Coffee Lectures

 We offer news and valuable information for your scientific work, covering topics from searching to writing.
 Short and to the point, in English and without registration.
 When?
-We offer two Coffee Lecture sessions per year, one in spring and one in fall.
+We offer two Coffee Lecture sessions per year, one in spring and one in autumn.
 Time?
 From 1 to 1:15 pm.
 Where?
 Online on ZOOM (details below) and also "on demand" at your institute.

 Get your Coffee Lectures on demand